 A coherent and focused program of study must be preapproved by the Department Program Review Committee.
 It is the student's responsibility to develop an integrated program that satisfies WPI's requirements and his/her own career aspirations.
 Therefore, students should plan their Concentration work with careful consultation of their Academic Advisor and the Program Review Committee.
-The Program Review Committee should be notified of plans for completing a Concentration before the student begins work on the Concentration.
+The Program Review Committee should be notified of plans for completing a Concentration before the student begins work on the Concentration before the student begins work on the Concentration.
 If IQP or Sufficiency work is to be used it must be certified as pertaining to the Concentration subject area by the IQP or Sufficiency advisor.
 The written certification should also state how many units (1/3, 2/3, or 1) the project advisor recommends be counted towards the Concentration.